 Valley of Oaxaca, Mexico

-Alejandro Aravena presented three of his projects from Chile that illustrate the power of design at a TED event in Rio de …
+Alejandro Aravena presented three of his projects from Chile that illustrate the power of design at a TED event in Rio …

-The Holcim Awards Silver 2011 winning project from Latin America by Alejandro Aravena of Elemental has recently received a …
+The Holcim Awards Silver 2011 winning project from Latin America by Alejandro Aravena of Elemental has recently received …